Terror Express

 Terror Express (La ragazza del vagone letto, lit.
-"The girl in the sleeping car") is a 1979 Italian horror-crime film directed by Ferdinando Baldi and starring Silvia Dionisio.
+"The girl in the sleeping car") is a 1979 Italian crime thriller film directed by Ferdinando Baldi and starring Silvia Dionisio.
 The screenplay was written by George Eastman.

 Plot

 A dozen passengers find themselves on some carriages of a train on a long trip.
 Among them a prostitute, a few couples, some girls, a policeman and three criminals; the latter steal the gun from the policeman and take control of some coaches, committing murders, rapes and humiliation.
 But an unexpected stop will give Peter, a former convict, the opportunity for revenge.